veillette/physics-book/contents/ch30ThePauliExclusionPrinciple.md

 **Integrated Concepts**

 What double-slit separation would produce a first-order maximum at
-$$3.00\text{º} $$ for 25.0-keV x rays?
-The small answer indicates that the wave character of x rays is best determined by having them interact with very small objects such as atoms and molecules.
+$$3.00\text{º} $$ for 25.0-keV X-rays?
+The small answer indicates that the wave character of X-rays is best determined by having them interact with very small objects such as atoms and molecules.

 </div>